Andrés Manuel López Obrador: Political asylum of Evo Morales

-Former Bolivian President Evo Morales, who was forced to resign amid allegations of fraud in October's presidential election, fled Bolivia during the night of 11 November 2019, on a plane for Mexico, which offered him asylum.
+Former Bolivian President Evo Morales, who was forced to resign amid allegations of fraud in October's presidential election, fled Bolivia during the night of 11 November 2019 on a plane for Mexico, which offered him asylum.
 Mexican Foreign Minister Marcelo Ebrard said his country decided to grant asylum "for humanitarian reasons, and given the urgent situation faced in Bolivia".
+AMLO had Mexican government airplane sent to pick him up.

+Views on Donald Trump

+López Obrador defended former U.S. president Donald Trump against a potential indictment, saying that "Right now, former President Trump is declaring that they are going to arrest him.
+If that were the case...it would be so that his name doesn't appear on the ballot."
+The same month, he criticized the United States, saying the country is "anti-democratic" in seeking to arrest Julian Assange and deny Trump an opportunity to seek re-election.
+He also referenced the allegations that the U.S. is responsible for the 2022 Nord Stream pipeline sabotage, saying, "If we are talking about acts of violence, how is it that an award-winning journalist in the United States claims that the US government sabotaged the gas pipeline from Russia to Europe?" and criticized the fentanyl epidemic in America.

+Environment

+Early in his presidency, López Obrador declared in February 2019 that his government would no longer fund environmental NGOs.
+Around 6.2 billion Mexican pesos (around USD$321 million at the time) in funding was cut.

+In 2020 he cut funding to Mexico's national parks service, the National Commission of Protected Areas (CONANP), by 75 percent and also cut 75 percent of the budget of the National Institute of Anthropology and History (INAH which oversees more than 100,000 heritage and archaeological sites, museums and monuments.

+Over the six years of his presidency, López Obrador's government continued to cut funding for environmental protection.
+Between 2018 and 2023, Mexico's environment department received 35% less money than under the previous government, according to an analysis of Mexico's 2024 budget, including funding cuts to the environmental department of US$510 million (9 billion pesos) or 11% in 2024.

 Plans for historical commemorations

 Major historical commemorations took place in 2021.
 The events are the founding of Tenochtitlan (although the date of its founding is often given as 1325); the 1521 fall of Tenochtitlan; and the 1821 consummation of Mexican independence.
 The Mexico City Metropolitan Cathedral is being repaired, along with other colonial-era buildings in advance of the commemorations.
 During conmemorations, he apologized in the name of Mexico to indigenous peoples and Mexicans of Chinese descent for historical abuses.
 López Obrador invited King Felipe VI of Spain and Pope Francis to Mexico for the commemorations, and asked them to apologize for the conquest of America.
 The Pope declined the invitation, saying he had apologized in 2015.